Education Program Mission Statement

 To share with students, teachers, scholars, and all interested citizens, the history of General of the Army and President Dwight D. Eisenhower and the times in which he lived, through dynamic outreach, creative onsite programs, relevant educational materials, and online resources.

-The Eisenhower Foundation offers numerous K-12 education programs at the Eisenhower Presidential Library, Museum, and Boyhood Home.
+The Eisenhower Foundation, through IKEducation, offers numerous K-12 education programs at the Eisenhower Presidential Library, Museum, and Boyhood Home.
 To learn about the programs offered and to schedule a field trip to the Presidential Library, visit the Eisenhower Foundation's field trip page.

 Visit the National Archives without leaving your school or home!
 We offer free distance learning opportunities for students and educators.